AliceO2Group/Monitoring/README.md

 Derived metrics are generated each time as new value is passed to the module.
 Their names are suffixed with derived mode name.

+See how it works in the example: [examples/4-RateDerivedMetric.cxx](examples/4-RateDerivedMetric.cxx).

 ### Global tags
 Glabal tags are tags that are added to each metric.
 The following tags are set to global by library itself:
 - `hostname`